-The tables below detail the indicative processing times for visas for studying, training and conducting research in Australia.
+The tables below detail the indicative processing times for the Training and Research visa.

 Note: We aim to process

-75 per cent of applications within these service standards.
+75 per cent of applications within these processing times.
 However, actual processing times might vary depending on a range of factors.

 Occupational Trainee stream, Research stream and Professional Development stream.